-- To see the pastoral relations policy proposal that is going to the 43rd General Council in July 2018, read GCE 11 New Pastoral Relations Covenant Policy in the Digital Workbook.
+- To see the pastoral relations policy proposal that went the 43rd General Council in July 2018, read GCE 11 New Pastoral Relations Covenant Policy in the Digital Workbook.

-- Additional updates related to the pastoral relations transition will be posted here over the summer.
+- Additional updates related to the pastoral relations transition will be posted here over the fall.